Penney's Game Odds From No-Arbitrage: Additional Results

 where $A\subseteq B$ represents the case in which $A$ is a substring of $B$.
 The terms $R_A(A)$ and $R_A(B)$ represent Ann and Bob's respective payoffs if pattern $A$ occurs first.

-To see why this equation holds, note that when the casino stops offering bets at time $\tau$, Ann and Bob will have each initiated $\tau$ bet sequences and will have paid the casino $\mathdollar \tau$ each.
-Let $R_{A\cup B}$ represent the total amount that the casino pays out to Ann and Bob when betting ends.
-Because the casino is offering a fair game, then by the argument present in the previous section (see, for example, Footnote~\ref{fn: Billingsley}), the casino's expected profits of must be equal to zero.
+To see why this equation holds, note that when the Carl stops offering bets at time $\tau$, Ann and Bob will have each initiated $\tau$ bet sequences and will have paid the casino $\mathdollar\tau$ each.
+Let $R_{A\cup B}$ represent the total amount that Carl pays out to Ann and Bob when betting ends.
+Because Carl is offering a fair game, as argued in the previous section (see, for example, Footnote~\ref{fn: Billingsley}), Carl's expected profits must be equal to zero.
 With the expected profits given by $E[2\tau-R_{A\cup B}]$, this implies that $E[\tau]=E[R_{A\cup B}]/2$, by linearity of expectations.

-In the case that one pattern is a substring of the other, then betting will stop when the substring occurs, in which case Ann and Bob's bets perfectly overlap and the casino pays an identical amount to Ann and Bob, which implies that if $A\subseteq B$, then $E[\tau]=E[R_{A\cup B}]/2=E[2R_A(A)]/2=R_A(A)$, and the expected waiting time is equal to the (known) payoff to Ann in this contingency.
-In the case that patterns are distinct and neither pattern is a substring of the other we can derive a formula for the expected waiting time until pattern $A$ or $B$ occurs:
+In the case that one pattern is a substring of the other, then betting will stop when the substring occurs, in which case Ann and Bob's bets perfectly overlap and the Carl pays an identical amount to Ann and Bob, which implies that if $A\subseteq B$, then $E[\tau]=E[R_{A\cup B}]/2=E[2R_A(A)]/2=R_A(A)$, and the expected waiting time is equal to the (known) payoff to Ann in this contingency.
+In the case that patterns are distinct and neither pattern is a substring of the other, we can derive a formula for the expected waiting time until pattern $A$ or $B$ occurs:

-Expression~(3) follows because in the case of event $A\prec B$, $R_A(A)$ is the amount paid to Ann and $R_A(B)$ is the amount paid to Bob, etc. Expression~(4) follows by combining Expression~(3) with Equation~\ref{eqn: conway prob}.
+Expression~(8) follows because in the case of event $A\prec B$, $R_A(A)$ is the amount paid to Ann, and $R_A(B)$ is the amount paid to Bob, etc. Expression~(9) follows by combining Expression~(8) with Equation~\ref{eqn: gen prob}.